 Karen imagined she heard Frank’s unremitting scream.
 Even Irwin seemed to jump at it.
 But she was starting to pass out again, no matter how hard she fought it.
 Grandpa, she called silently.
 Daddy.
 Mommy.

 She knew she was losing consciousness and, with it, the last chance to save her life, when she imagined she saw a green hurricane swirling around Irwin’s head, seeming to obscure his vision as he tried to bat it away.
 Her hand that had slipped between the wall and the floor flopped about a bit, like a dying fish, and came to rest on a fragment of what her caressing fingers could tell was a once-grand wooden carving, loose in the ancient abandoned spaces between the current floors.
 If only she could escape to that space too.
 She willed her soul, soon to be released from her body she was sure, to escape there, amidst the gracious elegance of a time long since gone.
 Finally, she asked her imaginary playmate, the once-grand old building, if it would remember her.

 Its answer seemed to be another vision of the left-over riggings for its ancient stage.

 Irwin’s voice seemed so far away now, but she felt the slap.
 Her eyes fluttered open, but she knew she was still imagining things when she still saw the green hurricane.
 Irwin swatted it away from his eyes, but it returned with a vengeance.

 Her hand flopped away from the wooden carving and she found her fingers closing around something heavy.

 No. It was a simple word, just one, that bubbled up from somewhere deep inside Karen.

 A third slap.

-Karen’s eyes opened wide as she yanked her arm out of the gap, pulling what she now saw was some kind of heavy lever with her.
+Her eyes opened wide as she yanked her arm out of the gap, her hand gripping a heavy lever.
 She heard a horrible concussion.
 Then she felt her own head slip back against the wall, and there was blackness.
 She saw and heard no more.